 This section is to be compared with section 4.5.4.1 Mild step steering response, which uses a model with linear tyre models without saturation.
-In present section a more advanced model will be used, which might be needed when the step steering is more violent.
+In present section, a more advanced model will be used, which might be needed when the step steering is more violent.

-Figure 4-80: Steering step response.
-Simulation with model from Equation [4.85].
+Figure 4-83: Steering step response.
+Simulation with model from Equation [4.81].

-Most common interpretation is to make the steering step from an initial straight line driving.
+Most common interpretation is to make the steering step from an initial straight-line driving.
 In reality, the step will be a quick ramp.
-In simulations an ideal step can be used.
+In simulations, an ideal step can be used.

-The transients can easily be that violent that a model as Equations [4.79]..[4.84] is needed.
+The transients can easily be that violent that a model as Equations [4.75]..[4.80] is needed.
 If ESC is to be simulated, even more detailed models are needed (full two-track models, which are not presented in this compendium).
-Anyway, if we apply a step steer to the model in Equations [4.79]..[4.84], we can simulate as in Figure 4-81.
+Anyway, if we apply a step steer to the model in Equations [4.75]..[4.80], we can simulate as in Figure 4-84.

-Figure 4-81: Step steer with 2 deg on road wheels at $v_x = 100$ km/h.
-Simulation using model from Eq [4.79]..[4.84].
+Figure 4-84: Step steer with 2 deg on road wheels at $v_x = 100$ km/h.
+Simulation using model from Eq [4.75]..[4.80].

-4.5.4.3 Phase portrait
+4.5.5 Phase portrait

-The transient from one steady state to another is seen after the steps in Figure 4-80 and Figure 4-81.
-Plotting several such transients as trajectories in a β , ω_z -diagram gives a phase portrait, which is a good graphical representation to understand how a vehicle stabilize itself, or gets instable.
-For transients that stays within unsaturated tyre slip, the linear one-track model can be used and the trajectories can then be explicit time expressions using Eq[4.85].
-This is exemplified in left part of Figure 4-82.
+The transient from one steady state to another is seen after the steps in Figure 4-83 and Figure 4-84.
+Plotting several such transients as trajectories in a β , ω_z -diagram gives a phase portrait, which is a good graphical representation to understand how a vehicle stabilize itself, or gets unstable.
+For transients that stays within unsaturated tyre slip, the linear one-track model can be used and the trajectories can then be explicit time expressions using Eq[4.81].
+This is exemplified in left part of Figure 4-85.
 Some states can be confirmed stable already from this simple model.
-Simulations with higher fidelity model is exemplified in right part of Figure 4-82.
+Simulations with higher fidelity model is exemplified in right part of Figure 4-85.
 With that one can confirm some more stable areas.

-Figure 4-82: Phase portrait for constant v_x and constant steering angle δ_f .
-Left: Using simple model in Eq [4.60].
+Figure 4-85: Phase portrait for constant v_x and constant steering angle δ_f .
+Bottom: Using simple model in Eq [4.56].
 Only black solid trajectories credible, since they are completely within model validity.
-Right: Using a model with larger validity.
+Upper: Using a model with larger validity.
 From Mats Jonasson, VCC.

-4.5.5 Long heavy vehicle combinations manoeuvrability measures
+4.5.6 Long heavy combination vehicles high speed functions

-It is sometimes irrelevant (or difficult) to apply functions/measures from two axle vehicles on combinations of units.
+It is sometimes irrelevant to apply functions/measures from two axle vehicles on combinations of units.
 This can be the case for passenger cars with a trailer, but it is even more obvious for long combinations of heavy vehicles.

-Some typical measures for multi-unit vehicle combination are given in Figure 4-83, Figure 4-84 and Figure 4-85.
+Some typical measures for multi-unit combination vehicle are given in this section.

-4.5.5.1 Rearward Amplification
+4.5.6.1 Rearward Amplification

-Function definition: Rearward Amplification for long heavy vehicle combinations is the ratio of the maximum value of the motion variable of interest (e.g. yaw rate or lateral acceleration of the centre of gravity) of the worst excited following vehicle unit to that of the first vehicle unit during a specified manoeuvre at a certain friction level and constant speed.
+Function definition: Rearward Amplification for long heavy combination vehicles is the ratio of the maximum value of the motion variable of interest (e.g. yaw rate or lateral acceleration of the centre of gravity) of the worst excited following vehicle unit to that of the first vehicle unit during a specified manoeuvre at a certain friction level and constant speed.
 From Reference [(Kati, 2013)].

-Figure 4-83 illustrates Rearward Amplification, RWA.
+Figure 4-86 illustrates Rearward Amplification, RWA.
 RWA is defined for a special manoeuvre, e.g. a certain lane change or step steer.
 RWA is the ratio of the peak value of yaw rate or lateral acceleration for the rearmost unit to that of the lead unit.
 This performance measure indicates the increased risk for a swing out or rollover of the last unit compared to what the driver is experiencing in the lead unit.

-Figure 4-83: Illustration of rearward amplification, P denotes peak value of the motion variable of interest.
+Figure 4-86: Illustration of rearward amplification, P denotes peak value of the motion variable of interest.
 From (Kharrazi , 2012).

-4.5.5.2 Off-tracking
+4.5.6.2 High Speed Transient Off-tracking